edumeet/edumeet-docker/README.md

 ## Docker networking

-Container works in "host" network mode, because bridge mode has the following issue

-[Docker - Docker hangs when attempting to bind a large number of ports] (https://success.docker.com/article/docker-compose-and-docker-run-hang-when-binding-a-large-port-range)
+Container works in "host" network mode, because bridge mode has the following issue: ["Docker hangs when attempting to bind a large number of ports"](https://success.docker.com/article/docker-compose-and-docker-run-hang-when-binding-a-large-port-range)

 ## Further Informations